 If you’re asking “so what”?”, read through the examples of when ‘Procurement’s gone bad’, and think about what it would mean for you and your organisation if you made it onto this list.

-We are often told to simplify our businesses; however, how this gets translated down through a business can result in a reality somewhat different to the original idea.
+We are often told to simplify our businesses; however, how we go about implementing this strategy can result in a new level of complexity and cost to your organisation.
 Read more

 We all know that poor negotiation skills equals poor commercial outcomes.
 While we often do everything we can to deliver the best result for our business, we often fall short of the optimal result, as we rarely stop to think understand what the other party is thinking.